ablanco1950/CarsBrands_Inceptionv3/README.md

 The director file is cardatasettrain.csv downloaded from: https://github.com/BotechEngineering/StanfordCarsDatasetCSV/tree/main

-Inception_v3 has been chosen as a model due to its speed, since the whole project has been executed on a home laptop.
+Inception_v3 has been chosen as a model due to its speed, since the whole project has been executed on a home laptop (No GPU).

 For the training, images 1 to 7000 will be considered as train, from 7000 to 8000 as valid and from 8000 to 8144 as an independent test of the training process.